Statement on the match Förthof UHK Krems vs Vojvodina

-Statement on the match Förthof UHK Krems vs VojvodinaOFFICIAL STATEMENT: The European Handball Federation has issued a statement regarding incidents which occured in the match Förthof UHK Krems vs Vojvodina
+Statement on the match Förthof UHK Krems vs VojvodinaOFFICIAL STATEMENT: The European Handball Federation has taken a decision on further procedures regarding the EHF European Cup match Förthof UHK Krems vs Vojvodina

-The European Handball Federation is aware of improper and partially violent conduct of a small group of spectators during the EHF European Cup Round 3 match, Förthof UHK Krems vs Vojvodina, which was played on Saturday.
+The first leg of the EHF European Cup Men Round 3 match, Förthof UHK Krems (AUT) vs Vojvodina (SRB), took place in Krems on Saturday and ended with a result of 27:29 in favour of the guest team.

+Because of riots with spectators, who had travelled from Novi Sad to Krems, the match was interrupted for about 10 minutes in the first half before it resumed and was completed without any further interruptions.

 __PRESENT